'I felt victory, for once in my life' | Incarcerated women get their high school diplomas while serving time

-LOCKHART, Texas — Incarcerated women at the Lockhart Correctional Facility have been working toward earning their high school degrees through the Goodwill Excel Center, and on June 23, 62 of them became high school graduates.
+LOCKHART, Texas — Incarcerated women at the Lockhart Correctional Facility have been working toward earning their high school degrees through the Goodwill Excel Center.
+On June 23, 62 of them became graduates.

 "I felt victory, for once in my life,” Heister said.
 “I felt like I did it."